zkutalik/ssimp_software/README.md

 When running, the software uses about 5 GB of memory.
 Make sure you have enough RAM when running the software in parallel!

+## Runtime
+[//]: -------------------------------

+It is roughly ~200 CPU hours to impute to full genome (~20M variants).
+Runtime is depends on the number of variants imputed and the size of the reference panel.

 ## Example
 [//]: -------------------------------